shreyasharma98/competitive_practice/README.md

         *     *
   * * * *     *
   ```
-# 2. Print the no. of trailing zeros in the factorial of a number :
+# 2. Print the no. of trailing zeros in the factorial of a number : tail_zeros_in_facorial.cpp
 ```
 Input : 20
 output: 4